lyuusibm/pattern-sap-on-powervs/resiliency-considerations.md

     Full retained for 30 days.

 -   Non-Productions System Monthly full retained for 60 days.
-Weekly Full retained for 14 days week.
+Weekly Full retained for 14 days.
 Daily incremental retained for 60 days.

 Consider the largest DB size for full backups with room for addition growth.
-Recommend complementing the backup solution with Daily snapshots for production.
+Recommend complementing the backup solution with daily snapshots for production.